 Is the surface of one of your teeth a little uneven?
 Do you have a small chip?
 Does a rough spot on the inside of a tooth irritate your tongue?
 If so, a quick, inexpensive procedure called enamel shaping may be a great solution.

-"Enamel shaping is used when a tooth needs very fine adjustments -- when the surface is a little rough, for instance, or one tooth is a little squarer than a matching tooth," says Kellee Kattleman Stanton, DDS, a spokesperson for the American Academy of Cosmetic Dentistry.
+"Enamel shaping is used when a tooth needs very fine adjustments -- when the surface is a little rough, for instance, or one tooth is a little squarer than a matching tooth," says Kellee Kattleman Stanton, DDS.
+She's a spokeswoman for the American Academy of Cosmetic Dentistry.

 How Enamel Shaping Is Done

 To reshape enamel, dentists use the same kind of tools used to polish teeth during a routine cleaning.
-The goal is to remove a very small amount of enamel from the surface to create a smoother look.
-Enamel shaping is typically done without an anesthetic.
+The goal is to remove a very small amount of the surface to create a smoother look.
+This is typically done without an anesthetic.